diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 ## Paper 13: Neural Text Normalization with Subword Units
 - Author: Courtney Mansfield, Ming Sun, Yuzong Liu, Ankur Gandhe, Bjorn Hoffmeister
+- Parallel writtern/speech formatted text from Sproat and Jaitly
 - Non-standard words (NSWs) include expressions such as time, date, abbreviations and letter sequence are commonly appear in written texts such as website, books and movie scripts.
 - ASR normalizes the training corpus before building its language model.
 Among many normalizing the written form text to its spoken form is difficult due to the following bottlenecks:
    - Lack of supervison: there is no incentive for people to produce spoken form text.
 Thus it is hard to obtain a supervised dataset for training machine learning model.